Gustave Moreau: Italy (1857–1859)

-Salon success and mid career (1860-1880)
+Salon success and mid career (1860–1880)

 Moreau never married and very little information is known about his personal and romantic relationships.
 In the past some biographers speculated that he was gay, largely inferred from the fact that he was a bachelor, a lack of information regarding women in his life, and the sometimes effeminate or androgynous appearance of male figures in some of his paintings.
 However, more recent research and documents revealed a relationship with Adelaide-Alexandrine Dureux (b.
 Guise, 8 November 1835 – d.
 Paris, March 1890) that lasted over 30 years.
 Moreau apparently met Alexandrine soon after his return from Italy and in following years he produced many drawings and watercolors of her, as well as romantic caricatures of the two of them walking on clouds together.
-He subsidized an apartment for her on Rue Norte-Dame de Lorette, just a few blocks from the townhome where he lived with his parents.
+He subsidized an apartment for her on Rue Notre-Dame de Lorette, just a few blocks from the townhome where he lived with his parents.
 Their relationship was very discreet and known by only a few in his closest circle.
 His mother was aware of their relationship and apparently fond of her, as indicated by a stipulation in her will that provided an annuity for Alexandrine should Gustave die before her.
 He designed her tombstone, engraved with their interlaced initials, A and G, which is located near his family plot where he was interred with his parents.